What is Dinner Table Syndrome?

 Oct 22, 2025

 Could your conversation be unintentionally excluding someone?
-Dinner Table Syndrome is a common but often overlooked experience for Deaf or Hard of Hearing people.
-Understanding it and taking small steps can make a huge difference in making social spaces more inclusive.
+Dinner Table Syndrome is a common but often overlooked experience for d/Deaf or hard of hearing people.
+Understanding this phenomenon and taking small steps to adjust our communication can make a huge difference in making social spaces more inclusive for everyone.

 What is Dinner Table Syndrome

-Dinner Table Syndrome happens when Deaf or Hard of Hearing people are unintentionally excluded from group conversations.
-It is not limited to the dinner table, it can happen anywhere talk moves quickly, including restaurants, classrooms, cars, or even during casual coffee catch-ups.
+Dinner Table Syndrome happens when d/Deaf or hard of hearing people are unintentionally excluded from group conversations.
+While the name suggests a specific setting, this experience is not limited to the dinner table.
+It can happen anywhere that talk moves quickly or without structure.
+This includes restaurants, busy classrooms, cars, or even during casual coffee catch-ups with friends.

 Why It Happens

-There are several reasons why someone might be left out of a conversation:
+There are several environmental and social reasons why someone might be left out of a group conversation.
+Understanding these barriers to listening is the first step toward fixing them.

 How It Feels

-Being excluded in conversation is more than a small inconvenience.
-It can lead to:
+Being excluded from a conversation is more than a small inconvenience.
+For many in the d/Deaf community, it is a source of significant emotional distress.
+Repeatedly experiencing Dinner Table Syndrome can lead to:

 How to Be More Inclusive During Conversations

-There are practical steps you can take to make group conversations more accessible:
+There are practical and simple steps you can take to make group conversations more accessible and combat Dinner Table Syndrome.

 Round Tables Make a Difference